appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 It can accept the following keys:
 - sectionLabel: `string` Label of the division under which all FAQ suggestions are shown
-- size: `number` maximum number of faq suggestions fetched per section.
+- size: `number` maximum number of FAQ suggestions to be fetched per section

 <br/>